stellar/stellar-etl-airflow/README.md

 	schedule_interval=None,
 )
 ```
+The get_default_dag_args() is defined in the `dags/stellar-etl-airflow/default.py` file.

 Feel free to add more arguments or customize the existing ones.
 The documentation for a DAG is available [here](https://airflow.apache.org/docs/stable/_api/airflow/models/dag/index.html).

-### Adding tasks to existing DAGs
-If you have created a new DAG, or wish to extend an existing DAG, you can add tasks to it by calling the various `create_X_task` functions that are in the repository.
-See [here](https://airflow.apache.org/docs/stable/concepts.html#relations-between-tasks) for details on how to create dependencies between tasks.

 ### Adding New Tasks
 Adding new tasks is a more involved process.
 You likely need to add a new python file in the `dags/stellar_etl_airflow` folder.
 This file should include a function that creates and returns the new task, as well as any auxiliary functions related to the task.